zaidNsour/CoursesWebsite/README.md

-# LearnTech: Unlocking Knowledge, Shaping Futures

 ## Overview

-Welcome to LearnTech, a simple and intuitive online learning platform built with HTML, CSS, and PHP.
+simple and intuitive online learning platform built with HTML, CSS, and PHP.
 This project aims to provide a seamless and personalized learning experience for users interested in various tech-related courses.

 ## Demo